-Fund Category Equity (Shariah-compliant) Base Currency RM Launch Date 27 May 2013 Financial Year End 30 April Investment Objective The Fund aims to achieve capital growth over the medium- to long-term by invequities and/or Shariah-compliant equity-related securities.
-Note: Any material change to the Fund's investment objective would require Uni 3, ariah-compliant Investment Policy and Strategy The Fund aims to achieve its objective by investing a minimum of 70% up to a maximum of 98% of its NAV in Shariah-compliant equities and/or Shariah-compliant equity-related securities.
-The balance of the Fund's NAV will be invested sukuk, Islamic money market instruments or placed in Islamic deposits.
-The Fund's investment strategy aims at achieving long term risk-adjusted returned the capital markets through intensive, disciplined and consistent research.
-The and bottom-up approaches.
-The top-down approach examines global and local rate trends, inflation rates, supply demand trends, commodities trends, industry risk.
-As for the bottom-up approach, the Manager evaluates Slobased on those companies' individual attributes such as earnings/ cash generopportunities, scalability of business models, management's strengths/ track also given to portfolio diversification and using proper risk management to maddition, any active and frequent trading strategy will depend on investment of e Fund adopts a comb I macro-economic fact try outlook and trends nariah-compliant secul ration capabilities, gro records and valuation aximise long term risk ination of top-down cors such as interest , competitiveness as rities of companies wth drivers/ gaps.
-Emphasis is The Fund may invest up to 30% of its NAV in Shariah-compliant equities issued in foreign markets which include limited to Asia-Pacific region whenever opportunities arise.
-The Asia-Pacific region would include but are not lin Australia, China, Hong Kong, India, Indonesia, Japan, New Zealand, the Philippines, Singapore, South Korea, Ta Thailand and Vietnam.
-The Manager may also invest in Islamic CISs provided that it is consistent with the Fund's investment objective.
-As a temporary defensive measure, the Manager may lower the Fund's Shariah-compliant equity exposure to below the minimum 70% (of the Fund's NAV) limit if the Manager is of the opinion that the investment climate is deemed to be unfavourable or under adverse market conditions.
-The Manager will then decide on the best appropriate asset allocation strategy and reallocate the Fund's investment into more defensive investments such as sukuk, Islamic money market instruments and/or placement in Islamic deposits.
-Asset Allocation 70% to 98% of the Fund's NAV in Shariah-compliant equities and Shariah-co Up to 30% of the Fund's NAV in sukuk, Islamic money market instruments a mpliant equity-related nd placements in Islan securities; and nic deposits.
-Performance Benchmark FTSE Bursa Malaysia EMAS Shariah Index (obtainable via Bursa Malaysia' webs site: www.bursamalays i a.com).
-Delicilliark The performance benchmark above is only used as a reference for investment performance comparison purpose.
-The profile of the Fund is not the same as the risk profile of this performance benchmark.
+Fund Category Equity (Shariah-compliant) Base Currency RM Launch Date 27 May 2013 Financial Year End 30 April Investment Objective The Fund aims to achieve capital growth over the medium- to long-term by investing primarily in Shariah-compliant equities and/or Shariah-compliant equity-related securities.
+Note: Any material change to the Fund's investment objective would require Unit Holders' approval.
+Investment Policy and Strategy The Fund aims to achieve its objective by investing a minimum of 70% up to a compliant equities and/or Shariah-compliant equity-related securities.
+The bal sukuk, Islamic money market instruments or placed in Islamic deposits. maximum of 98% of it s NAV in Shariah- V will be invested in The Fund's investment strategy aims at achieving long term risk-adjusted returns by exploiting potential inefficiencies in the capital markets through intensive, disciplined and consistent research.
+The Fund adopts a combination of top-down and bottom-up approaches.
+The top-down approach examines global and local macro-economic factors such as interest rate trends, inflation rates, supply demand trends, commodities trends, industry outlook and trends, competitiveness as well as country risk.
+As for the bottom-up approach, the Manager evaluates Shariah-compliant securities of companies based on those companies' individual attributes such as earnings/ cash generation capabilities, growth drivers/opportunities, scalability of business models, management's strengths/ track records and valuation gaps.
+Emphasis is also given to portfolio diversification and using proper risk management to maximise long term risk-adjusted returns.
+In addition, any active and frequent trading strategy will depend on investment opportunities.
+The Fund may invest up to 30% of its NAV in Shariah-compliant equities issue limited to Asia-Pacific region whenever opportunities arise.
+The Asia-Pacific re Australia, China, Hong Kong, India, Indonesia, Japan, New Zealand, the Philipp Thailand and Vietnam. gion would include but are not limited to The Manager may also invest in Islamic CISs provided that it is consistent with the Fund's investment objective.
+As a temporary defensive measure, the Manager may lower the Fund's Sharial minimum 70% (of the Fund's NAV) limit if the Manager is of the opinion that th unfavourable or under adverse market conditions.
+The Manager will then decide strategy and reallocate the Fund's investment into more defensive investments instruments and/or placement in Islamic deposits. e investment climate i de on the best appropr s deemed to be iate asset allocation Asset Allocation 70% to 98% of the Fund's NAV in Shariah-compliant equities and Shariah-compliant equity-related securities; and Up to 30% of the Fund's NAV in sukuk, Islamic money market instruments and placements in Islamic deposits.
+Performance Benchmark FTSE Bursa Malaysia EMAS Shariah Index (obtainable via Bursa Malaysia' website: www.bursamalaysia.com).
+The performance benchmark above is only used as a reference for investment performance comparison purpose.
+The risprofile of the Fund is not the same as the risk profile of this performance benchmark.
 Distribution Policy Distribution of income, if any, is incidental.
-Investor Profile This Fund is suitable for investors who: have a medium- to long-term investment horizon; and have a high risk tolerance.
+Investor Profile This Fund is suitable for investors who: • have a medium- to long-term investment horizon; and • have a high risk tolerance.
 Risk Management Strategies and Techniques The Manager structures the investments of the Fund so that they are well dive equities and/or Shariah-compliant equity-related securities to mitigate specific company or group of companies.
-The investments of the Fund are also diversiveduce sector/industry specific risk. c (unsystematic) risk e xposure to any one
+The investments of the Fund are also diversit reduce sector/ industry specific risk. c (unsystematic) risk e x consure to any one